AlanAboudib/sdcnd_traffic_sign_classifier/writeup.md

 For the batch size, I tested with (32, 64, 128) and found that 128 gives the best performance.

 For the keep probability used in dropout, I tried (0.5, 0.6, 0.7, 0.8) and settled on 0.5.
+For testing and validation, keep probability was set to 1.

 Finally, I experimented with 20, 30 and 40 epochs and found that 40 gives the most satisfactory performance on the validation set.